openfaas/docs/docs/openfaas-pro/scale-to-zero.md

 Scale to Zero is enabled automatically when you install OpenFaaS Pro with helm and set `autoscaler.enabled: true`.
 You can see a sample configuration for [OpenFaaS Pro](https://github.com/openfaas/faas-netes/blob/master/chart/openfaas/values-pro.yaml) here.

-!!! info "Remember faas-idler?"

-    If you worked with an older version of OpenFaaS Pro, then you'll remember faas-idler.
-It has now been replaced by the [OpenFaaS Pro autoscaler](/architecture/autoscaling) which performs both Horizontal Scaling of functions between their minimum and maximum replica count, and down to zero.
+Scale to zero is controlled by the [OpenFaaS Pro autoscaler](/architecture/autoscaling) which also performs Horizontal Scaling of functions between the default or configured minimum and maximum replica counts.

 ## Usage